hasstariq/Product-Classification/README.md

 # Product-Classification
 To develop different predictive models which are able to distinguish between main product categorizes.
-Moreover, I implement with sklearn and compare the performance of different algorithms.
+Moreover, I implemented with sklearn and compare the performance of different algorithms.